SimplGy/emoji-magic/README.md

 ## About the folders

 * `dist` -- dist bundle for chrome extention
 * `docs` -- for the demo web app.
-Only called "docs" so Github Static Pages can deploy it
+Called "docs" for Github Static Pages.
+Don't modify things here.
+Modify `src`, then run the build step.
 * `src` -- this is the only source code you should be editing

 ## Extension Development Gripes